 So for us — a six-year-old, a nine-year-old, and me — it’s hard to find books in the sweet spot: gripping for adults, but not filled with beheadings, masturbation, or mass killings.
 (The beheadings were in A Tale of Two Cities.)

 You already know about The Hobbit and those JK Rowling books.
-But perhaps these five are new, or at least you hadn’t thought about them in a while:
+But perhaps these five audiobooks for the whole family are new, or at least you hadn’t thought about them in a while:

 When the Sea Turns to Silver, by Grace Lin, read by Kim Mai Guest

 A thousand years ago, folktales weren’t for children, they were for all listeners.
 And this folktale frame gives Lin the same flexibility: to spin stories within stories that are enjoyable for all ages.

 Inkheart Trilogy, by Cornelia Funke, translated by Anthea Bell, read by Lynn Redgrave

 Redgrave gives a warm and wonderful performance of what is perhaps the perfect audiobook.
 The six-year-old, nine-year-old, and myself (age something-or-other) are only on the first book in the trilogy.
 But we are utterly gripped.
 The trilogy itself is about the very pleasures and perils of reading aloud.

 Wizard of Earthsea, by Ursula Le Guin, read by Rob Inglis.

 We listened to this on a long car squirmy trip, and it made the hours flash by.
 Even if you’ve read Wizard before, it’s worth a re-listen.